LoHan: Low-Cost High-Performance Framework to Fine-Tune 100B Model on a Consumer GPU: Conclusion

 \section{Conclusion}

-In this paper, we propose \SystemName{}, a low-cost training framework that enables efficient 100B huge model fine-tuning on a low-end server with a low-end GPU and limited CPU memory capacity.
-The key idea is to add SSD-CPU communication as an optimization dimension and thus carefully co-optimizer computation and data swapping from a systematic approach to maximize GPU utilization.
-To achieve this, first, we propose a synchronous out-of-core CPU optimizer that overlaps with backward propagation to maximize the GPU utilization.
-Second, we propose a GPU-CPU-SSD fully pipelined activation swapping mechanism to allow for a significantly larger model fine-tuning.
-Third, we present an automatic activation swapping management to automatically determine the optimal amount of swapping activations so as to minimize the epoch time.
-We implement \SystemName{} based on PyTorch and show that \SystemName{} achieves 87 and 172 TFLOPS when fine-tuning GPT-3 175B on 4090 and A100-80GB respectively while ZeRO-Infinity and Colossal-AI fail to train.
-Besides, \SystemName{} reaches up to 3.42$\times$ and 6.73$\times$ TFLOPS compared to ZeRO-Infinity and Colossal-AI when fine-tuning GPT-3 13B on A100-80GB.
+In this paper, we propose \SystemName{}, a low-cost high-performance training framework that enables efficient 100B huge model fine-tuning on a low-end server with a low-end GPU and limited main memory capacity.
+The key idea is to add holistic offloading traffic as an optimization dimension.
+The experimental results show that 1)~\SystemName{} is the first to fine-tune a 175B model on an RTX 4090 and 256 GB main memory, and 2)~\SystemName{} enables a cheap low-end consumer GPU to have higher cost-effectiveness than a DGX-A100 cluster when fine-tuning a 175B model. \SystemName{}'s artifact is available at \url{https://github.com/RC4ML/LoHan}.

+\textbf{Acknowledgement.} \ The work is supported by the following grants: the National Key R\&D Program of China (Grant No. 2022ZD0119301), the National Natural Science Foundation of China under the grant number (62472384, 62441605), Starry Night Science Fund of Zhejiang University Shanghai Institute for Advanced Study (SN-ZJU-SIAS-0010).
+Zeke Wang is the corresponding author.